missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 Copying my answers here and updating them as I progress through the challenge.

+Solutions can be tested by installing this project and running `npm test`.

 ## Challenges
 ```
 const GRID = [